tbly/aws-content-analysis/README.md

 aws cloudformation delete-stack --stack-name $STACK_NAME --region $REGION
 ```

-# Development Notes
+## Development Notes

-## 1. Setup local webapp for development
+### 1. Setup local webapp for development

 See README.rm file in docker folder for starting and developing on local

+### 2. Update the workflow code

-## 2. Make changes for operations and elasticsearch consumer on AWS Lambda
+Make changes for operations and elasticsearch consumer on AWS Lambda